ashish1009/Kreator/README.md

 Make sure that you do a `--recursive` clone to fetch all of the submodules!

 ## Road Map
-- Fundamental Renderer
-    - Interface and Implementation for Shader Compiler.
-    - Interface and Implementation for storing Renderer Buffers and Arrays.
-    - Interface and Implementation for Frame buffer
-    - Interface and Implementation for Loading Texture file (using stb image files)

 - Renderer APIs
-    - Batch Renderer API for rendering Quad and Circles (2D Batch)
     - Scene Renderer
         - API for Environment
         - Render Mesh